Carlos Lobo de Ávila: Politics

 Lobo de Ávila obtained a Bachelor of Law degree with distinction from the Faculty of Law of the University of Coimbra, but in June 1884, even before obtaining graduation, he had already been elected as a Deputy to Portugal’s parliament, known as the Cortes, representing the Progressive Party.
-On December 1893, he became the Minister for Public Works, Commerce and Industry in the first government presided over by Ernesto Hintze Ribeiro.
+In December 1893, he became the Minister for Public Works, Commerce and Industry in the first government presided over by Ernesto Hintze Ribeiro.
 In September 1894, he was transferred to the Ministry of Foreign Affairs, a position he held when he died.

 Life’s Vanquished

 Life's Vanquished (Vencidos da Vida) was the name given by the members to an informal group of intellectuals in Lisbon in the last two decades of the 19th century.
 Among the Vanquished were some of the writers, politicians, and aristocrats that had strived to modernise the country in their youth.
 Their perceived failure led them to channel their disenchantment into an ironic decadent dilettantism.
 They met weekly for champagne suppers, and Lobo de Ávila’s newspaper, O Tempo, was the unofficial organ of the group.
 Apart from Lobo de Ávila, members included the novelist José Maria de Eça de Queirós; the diplomat, the Marquis of Soveral; the writer Ramalho Ortigão;he aristocratic botanist, the Count of Ficalho; and Oliveira Martins.
 Others, including King Carlos, were occasionally invited to join their dinners.